 Overview Key strengths Key risks Solid market position supported by strong relationships with Japan-related shipowners.
 Low diversification of its business because it specializes in marine P&I and concentrates on Japan-related shipowners.
-Generally higher profitability than the average of the 12 international protection and indemnity (P&I) clubs. l Continued fierce competition in the P&I insurance market, making substantial expansion of its business unlikely.
+Generally higher profitability than the average of the 12 international protection and indemnity (P&I) clubs.
+Continued fierce competition in the P&I insurance market, making substantial expansion of its business unlikely.
 Significant fluctuations in capital and profitability associated with the occurrence of large claims.

 We expect Japan P&I to maintain its competitive position, supported by its strong domestic customer base.
 The Japan Ship Owners' Mutual Protection & Indemnity Association (Japan P&I) has a solid position in the P&I insurance market, in S&P Global Ratings' view.
 It is Japan's only shipowners' mutual P&I association and a member of the international P&I group.
-In addition, supporting its position is strong and long-standing relationships with Japan-related shipowners.
+In addition, strong and long-standing relationships with Japan-related shipowners support its position.
 On the other hand, its business is not particularly diversified, and its customer base is geographically concentrated in Japan.
-The association's concentration on P&I activity makes its earnings susceptible to large insurance claims.
-It has taken measures to address deteriorating profitability in recent years.
+Its market share is declining.
+Also, the association's concentration on P&I activity makes its earnings susceptible to large insurance claims.
+Given past deteriorations in profitability, the association has taken measures to improve profitability, including premium rate increases and selective underwriting, which are making progress.
 In our view, its profitability has remained generally higher than the industry average despite a brief decline.

-Japan P&I will likely restore its capital level gradually.
+Japan P&I is likely to strengthen its capital adequacy further.
 Japan P&I's combined ratio (the total of its net loss ratio and net expense ratio) exceeded 100% from fiscal 2019 (ended March 31, 2020) to fiscal 2021, due to large insurance claims and the COVID-19 pandemic.
 Especially in fiscal 2021 (ended March 31, 2022), the association had to draw down significant free reserves (total of net assets and catastrophe loss reserves), mainly because of the biggest ever claim on a coastal ship.
-The association has taken measures to improve profitability.
-It also made an about ¥6.9 billion unbudgeted supplementary call on its members in February 2023.
+In response, the association has taken measures to improve profitability.
 As a result, its capital position is improving.
 We expect Japan P&I to continue to gradually accumulate free reserves.